Cholsey: Architecture and buildings

-Writer and poet John Masefield lived in the parish for several years during World War I as tenant of Lollingdon Farm at the foot of the Berkshire Downs.
+Writer and poet John Masefield lived in the parish for several years during the First World War as tenant of Lollingdon Farm at the foot of the Berkshire Downs.
 He was Poet Laureate from 1936 to his death in 1967 and wrote a series of poems and sonnets called Lollingdon Downs.
 The farmhouse, on Westfield Road, has been listed grade II since 1986.

 The architect Edward Prioleau Warren (1856–1937), lived at Breach House, in Halfpenny Lane, Cholsey, built in 1906, which he designed for himself.
 The building is grade II listed.